simplyboo6/Vimtur/README.md

 * Requires ffmpeg for transcoding and thumbnails (included).
 Requires graphicsmagick for extracting EXIF data.
 * Caching data takes a lot of space.
 All videos are re-transcoded to be h264 and HLS compatible.
 * Because of pre-caching it's possible to quickly skip through videos and loading times are minimal.
-* All videos are transcoded to their original quality if it's h264 or quite high otherwise.
-Often this means h264 source videos are transcoded quickly but it also means a reaosnably fast network is required.
+* All videos are transcoded a high-quality, if the source is h264 it's just copied.
+Often this means h264 source videos are transcoded quickly but it also means a reasonably fast network is required.
 * Tested on Ubuntu 16.04 & 18.04 64-bit and Windows 10 64-bit.

 ## Setup